LEVELS OF NUDITY AND TYPE OF SHOOT DEFINITIONS

 Rope Work

 Rope work is popular due to the pretty designs made.
-Note that rope work does not automatically mean leaving the ground.
-Models should not leave the ground or be suspended unless they and the person tying them are experienced and agree to leave the ground ahead of time.
-Rope work does not automatically involve nudity.
-PHOTO SHOOTS ARE NOT KINKY BONDAGE SESSIONS.
-No actual BDSM play should occur without express permission by everyone involved.
+Note that rope work DOES NOT automatically mean leaving the ground.
+Models should not leave the ground or be suspended unless they AND the person tying them are experienced and agree to leave the ground ahead of time.
+Rope work DOES NOT automatically involve nudity.
+PHOTO AND VIDEO SHOOTS ARE NOT KINKY BONDAGE SESSIONS.
+No actual BDSM play should occur without express permission by everyone involved IN ADVANCE.

 SUSPENSION